Tighten Up (The Black Keys song): Decade-end charts

+Certifications

 Usage in media

 "Tighten Up" has been licensed to appear in EA Sports game FIFA 11, the musical video games Rocksmith, Rock Band 3 (as downloadable content for both) and Guitar Hero Live, the TV series Gossip Girl, a Subaru commercial, a Molson commercial, and the films I Am Number Four, Bad Teacher, and Spring Breakers.

 In 2015, a cover by Justin Young was used in the sci-fi TV series The Expanse, in the first episode of season 1, "Dulcinea".
 The lyrics of the song were translated to the Belter Creole, a constructed language made for the TV series by Nick Farmer, that was spoken in the show by Belters, the inhabitants of the asteroid belt and outer planets.
 The full version of the song was later song was placed on the TV series The Collector's Edition version of the soundtrack, that was realized on December 13, 2019.